Thinguyen23/kickstarter-analysis/README.md

 A further study on the percentage funded of the campaigns in the dataset should be helpful for Louise in her decision making process.
 As it gives a more detailed analysis on the profitability of these campaigns.

 ### Challenge
-Purpose: To determine whether the length of a campain contributes to its ultimate success or failure The alysis suggests that launch date and target goal have a crucial effect on the outcomes of the campaigns.
+Purpose: To determine whether the length of a campain contributes to its ultimate success or failure.

+The analysis suggests that launch date and target goal have a crucial effect on the outcomes of the campaigns.

 ![OutcomesOnGoal](https://github.com/Thinguyen23/kickstarter-analysis/blob/master/OutcomesOnGoal.png)